-What Should I Buy For My First Trimester?
+What Do I need For My First Trimester of Pregnancy?

 10 First Trimester Must-Haves

 It’s important to keep your skin hydrated during pregnancy, especially your stomach.
 Keeping your skin hydrated can help prevent stretch marks!
 There’s tons of creams, oils, and lotions that you could use to moisturize your stomach, but my favorites is Viva 100% Pure, Cold-Pressed & Unrefined coconut oil (Amazon).

 I love that cold-pressed, unrefined coconut oil is a natural product, and contains no chemicals or man made ingredients.
-Coconut oil is highly emollient and can help keep skin hydrated.
-It feels heavenly and the light coconut scent makes me feel like I’m at the beach.
+Coconut oil is highly emollient and helps keep skin hydrated.
+It feels heavenly, and the light coconut scent makes me feel like I’m at the beach.
 Viva Coconut Oil is also available on Amazon’s Subscribe & Save!

-I always tried to eat healthy, natural foods, but the first trimester of pregnancy is an especially important time to eat as healthy as possible.
-During these first 12 weeks, baby is developing its heart and nervous system, as well as all the rest of its organs!
-Coconut oil is great for cooking and contains healthy fats that are rare in nature (MCT / medium chain triglycerides).
+I always tried to eat natural, whole foods, but the first trimester of pregnancy is an especially important time to eat as healthy as possible.
+During these first 12 weeks, baby is developing its heart and nervous system, as well as all the rest of its organs.

 For more tips on relieving morning sickness, I recommend reading Morning Sickness Remedies That Really Work (Parents.com).

-Speaking of being comfortable, I have been living in these Aerie joggers.
+Speaking of being comfortable, I have been living in these Aerie Low-Rise Sweatpants.
 They are SO soft and I love that the waistband is low-rise to fit nicely under the bump for ultimate comfort.
 They’re super flattering and you can wear them all day and still feel put together!

 I prefer these instead of stretchy yoga pants because I like to have a little extra wiggle room when I’m lounging.
-When I’m at home, you better believe I’m in my joggers.
+When I’m at home, you better believe I’m in these pants.

 I bought these workout leggings a couple of months before finding out I was pregnant and LOVE them!
 They are the Core10 brand from Amazon and I was so surprised at how good the quality is.
 They pass the squat test, they don’t show sweat and they come in a tall size for us taller gals.

-I’m happy to report that these have worked great to continue wearing for workouts in my first trimester (and a few weeks into my second).
+I’m happy to report that these have worked great to continue wearing for workouts in my first trimester (and into my second).
 They are high waisted and have a little bit of compression which feels good on the growing bump during an intense sweat sesh.
 I highly recommend!

 I’m normally a big water drinker and now that I’m pregnant, my H2O addiction is even worse.
 I’m ALWAYS thirsty!
 So keeping a water bottle close by is a must.

-I love this glass tumbler that comes with a straw, and the fact that it’s cute is a bonus!
+I love this glass tumbler that comes with two lid options, and the time/quantity trackers are so helpful!
 Keeping this bottle on my desk makes it easy to sip on throughout the day while I work.

-For days that I’m on the go, I reach for this S’ip by S’well stainless steel water bottle to keep my drink cold for 24 hours.
+For days that I’m on the go, I reach for this Triple-Insulated Stainless Steel Water Bottle to keep my drink cold for up to 24 hours.
 I love that it’s stainless steel and has a screw on cap so I can easily toss it in my workout bag or keep it in my purse while running errands.
-And, having a screw-on lid that seals is a life saver.
+It’s leakproof, shatterproof and the built-in handle makes it so handy!

 During the last few weeks of my first trimester I started experiencing headaches and immediately stocked up on Tylenol.
 Many over the counter, and prescription medications are unsafe to take during pregnancy.
 Make sure to do your research, and consult your healthcare provider when deciding what medications you can and cannot take.